UC Merced creating several tools to combat COVID-19

-MERCED, California (KGPE) — Every year, several University of California schools receive technology grants to address major issues.
+MERCED, California (KSEE) — Every year, several University of California schools receive technology grants to address major issues.
 This year, all of the projects are focused on COVID-19.

 COVID-19 antibody testing effectiveness is still somewhat in doubt, with public health experts and the U.S. Food & Drug Administration still trying to regulate the saturated market of tests.